innovationOUtside/tm129-robotics2020/content/04_Robot_Lab/Section_00_02.md

 ```

 <!-- #region student=true -->
-*Record a description of how well your control programme worked here.*
+*Record a description of how well your control program worked here.*
 <!-- #endregion -->

 <!-- #region activity=true -->